Projects

 Organize your experiments into projects for easy data management and sharing

-To create a new project, click the "+ Project" button in your Lab Space.
-Give your project an informative name, such as the title of a manuscript in preparation, a scientific question being addressed, or other meaningful collection of experiments.
+• Name - Give your project an informative name, such as a set of experiments to be performed, the title of a manuscript in preparation, a scientific question being addressed, or other meaningful collection of experiments

-Project type
+• Project type

 • Personal project - select this option if you plan on working on the project by yourself, or plan to manually add collaborators later

-• Team project - automatically grants access to all current and future members of that team.
+• Team project - automatically grants access to all current and future members of the selected team.
 Permissions are assigned according to the permissions a user has in the team (e.g. if a user is a team editor, they will be granted edit access to any team projects created for that team)

 Select "Save & Close" to add the project to your workspace and exit, or select "Save & Add Experiment" to add the project to your workspace and add an experiment to that project.